 On April 10, 2020, the Foundation executed a \$36,000 loan payable with a financial institution under the Small Business Administration's Paycheck Protection Program.
-The loan bears interest at 1.00 percent.
-Monthly payments of accrued interest are due beginning November 10, 2020, and repayment of the principal loan balance and all remaining unpaid accrued interest is due on April 10, 2022.
-Management expects the loan and all interest will be forgiven during the year ended June 30, 2021.
-Loan forgiveness from the Small Business Administration is contingent upon meeting the conditions of the Paycheck Protection Program.
+The loan bore interest at 1%.
+Monthly payments of accrued interest were due beginning November 10, 2020, and the original repayment of the principal loan balance and all remaining unpaid accrued interest was due on April 10, 2022.
+This loan was fully forgiven by the Small Business Administration on January 7, 2021, including the accrued interest since the inception of the loan.
+The Foundation accounted for forgiveness of the loan as a gain on extinguishment of debt and recorded \$36,000 in other revenues in the accompanying statement of activities.